 The isochronous audio streams are transmitted wirelessly to a base station, which is connected to an audio mixing console.

-An audio mixing console mixing and combining the ingoing isochronous audio streams into a set of outgoing isochronous audio streams (i.e. for in-ear monitoring, for the PA system, for recording).
+An audio mixing console mixes and combines the ingoing isochronous audio streams into a set of outgoing isochronous audio streams (i.e. for in-ear monitoring, for the PA system, for recording).

 A number of wireless in-ear monitoring devices receiving isochronous audio streams mixed by an audio mixing console.